TheRoboticsClub/colab-2020-Miguel-Azores/docs/_pages/exercises/follow_line.md

 {% include gallery caption="Gallery" %}

 Had to program a Formula1 car in a race circuit to follow the red line in the middle of the road.
-You can find all the information about this exercise in [JdeRobot Academy] (http://jderobot.github.io/RoboticsAcademy/exercises/AutonomousCars/follow_line/)
+You can find all the information about this exercise in [JdeRobot Academy](http://jderobot.github.io/RoboticsAcademy/exercises/AutonomousCars/follow_line/)

 ## Image processing

 For the image processing i have used [OpenCV](https://opencv.org/).
 I have searched the center point of the red line at a certain height of the image to work with in in the controller.
 I have drawn a green line at the same height to see the movement of the point more clearly and a vertical line in the center of the image that determines the place where the point should be.
 To show the error in the image, I have painted a red line on the green.

-{% include gallery caption="imageproc" %}
+{% include imageproc caption="imageproc" %}